eemed/sanedit/docs/impl-notes/buffer.typ

 This implementation operates on bytes and does not guarantee that the content is valid UTF-8.
-The bytes are decoded to UTF-8 when needed.
+The bytes are decoded to UTF-8 when needed using
+#link("https://bjoern.hoehrmann.de/utf-8/decoder/dfa/")[DFA method by Bjoern
+Hoehrmann].

 Line counts could also be cached to nodes (like left subtree byte length) to provide a fast line search, but this implementation opts of that so we do not need to read the whole file on load.
 This means opening large files should be as fast as opening small ones.

 == Piece tree is good at